brookekfox/project-two-stash/README.md

-# Inventory app built in Ruby on Rails with a PostgreSQL database
+# Personal inventory app built in Ruby on Rails with a PostgreSQL database

 #####Manage your personal library of books, movies, tv seasons, comics, and graphic novels.